-The MTN SDMC will post reports on their ATLAS portal presenting retention rates for key study visits designated by the Protocol Team.
+The MTN SDMC will post reports on their ATLAS portal presenting retention rates for study visits.
+Monthly cumulative retention reports for sites are included in the Data Summary Report on ATLAS.
 The SDMC also will generate a final end-of-study retention rate after the study is completed.